flavor-finance/custom-prize-strategy/README.md

 Deploy the prize strategy proxy factory and builder: `buidler deploy`.

-Run `buidler console`, then call the `setPrizeStrategy` method on the pool contract, passing the strategy contract address:
+Run `buidler console`, then call the `setPrizeStrategy` method on the pool contract, using the strategy contract address as an argument:

 ```
 signers = await ethers.getSigners()